bpmn-io/.github/.github/CONTRIBUTING.md

 ### Code Style

-Most of our code styles are automatically enforced via [lint rules](https://github.com/bpmn-io/eslint-plugin-bpmn-io) and automatically checked as you submit your PR.
+Most of our code styles are automatically enforced via [lint rules](https://github.com/bpmn-io/eslint-plugin-bpmn-io) and checked as you submit your PR.

 Would you like to double check things locally?
 In this case our `lint` task is your friend: